jmao44/CS6220-Fall2021/hw1/submission/README.md

   - patterns.txt - patterns to be ignored
 - outputs/ - outputs of the MapReduce program
 - results_on_20_files/ - results of getting the top 100 words from 20 files
-  - word_frequency_initial.txt - results from the first MapReduce job which counts word frequencies in 20 files
-  - word_frequency_sorted.txt - results from the second MapReduce job which sorts the result from the first MapReduce job
-  - top_100_words.txt - final results after selecting the top 100 entries from word_frequency_sorted.txt
+  - top_100_words_in_20_books.txt - final results after selecting the top 100 entries from the dataset consisting of 20 well-known books
 - screenshots/ - screenshots of output log when running MapReduce jobs
 - src/ - containing source files
   - WordCount.java - depreacated WordCount program
   - WordCount2.java - the WordCount program used in this assignment
-  - CountTop.java - the program used to sort the results with count as key and word as value
+  - CountTop.java - the program used to sort the results with count as key and word as value and pick the top 100.
 - word_count_perf.xlsx - Excel file recording the performance of MapReduce on datasets of different size
 - README.md - this file
 - analytical_report.pdf - the analytical report of this assignment

-### Running the MapReduce program:
+### Running the WordCount MapReduce program:
 1. Make sure you have installed and started Hadoop on your machine.
 2. Run the following command in your terminal:
     - `hadoop jar wc.jar WordCount2 -Dwordcount.case.sensitive=false <input_directory> <output_directory> -skip <file_containing_patterns_to_skip>`
+3. Results will be available in the `<output_directory>` specified above.

+### Running the Top-100 Word program:
+1. Make sure you have installed and started Hadoop on your machine.
+2. Run the following command in your terminal:
+    - `hadoop jar ct.jar CountTop <output_of_WordCount_program> <output_directory>`
 3. Results will be available in the `<output_directory>` specified above.